Harmonia: Enhancing Data Placement and Migration in Hybrid Storage Systems via Multi-Agent Reinforcement Learning

-where $t$ is the current time step, $n$ is the number of incoming I/O requests whose data-placement latencies are considered, $L_i$ is the latency of I/O request $i$, $P_{migr_t}$ is a penalty based on migration and access intervals, and $x$ is the number of pages migrated before providing a reward.
-This reward is based on the average data-placement latencies (i.e., \(\frac{\sum L_i}{n}\)) for $n$ I/O requests that arrive after $x$ migration candidates are moved to their target devices, and serves as feedback for the migration decisions made previously.
-To avoid repeated migrations of the same page (\emph{ping-pong migrations}), we add a small penalty $P_{migr_t}$ whose value is inversely proportional to the average migration and access intervals (See Table \ref{tab:state}) of $x$ pages.
-Based on empirical analysis (see \S\ref{subsec:perf_results}), we set the value of $n$ to 50 and $x$ to 10, the size of the migration queue.
-We use a half-precision floating-point (16-bit) representation for the reward structure of both agents to reduce the storage overhead of training data.
+where $t$ is the current time step and $L_i$ is the latency of I/O request $i$.
+To avoid repeated migrations of the same page (\emph{ping-pong migrations}), we add a small penalty $P_{migr}$ inversely proportional to the average migration and access intervals (See Table \ref{tab:state}) of $x$ pages.
+Based on empirical analysis (see \S\ref{subsec:perf_results}), we set $n$ to 50 and $x$ to 10, i.e., the migration queue size.
+We use a 16-bit representation for the reward structure of both agents to reduce storage overhead.